juancastilla/academic-kickstart/content/home/people-collaborators.md

 weight = 68  # Order that this section will appear.

 title = "Collaborators"
-subtitle = "Some of the amazing people I've had the privilege to work with"
+subtitle = "Some of the amazing people I have the privilege to work with"

 # List user groups to display.
 #   Edit each user's `user_groups` to add them to one or more of these groups.